Dialysis and Fistula/Graft Declotting and Interventions

 - When angioplasty is performed, blockages can recur, although most of these arteries can be opened again successfully.
 This can also occur when a stent is placed in the artery at the time of the angioplasty.

-- Heavy bleeding from the catheter insertion site may require special medication or a blood transfusion.
+- Heavy bleeding from the catheter insertion site may require special medications or a blood transfusion.

 - A relatively rare complication associated with balloon angioplasty is abrupt vessel closure, or occlusion.
 This blockage in the area treated by the balloon angioplasty typically occurs within 24 hours of the procedure.
 If it happens, treatment with medication into the vessel to dissolve clots followed by angioplasty or stenting may be appropriate.
 In some cases, emergency bypass surgery may be needed.